nixworks/public/news/2010/04/16/index.md

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad writes a letter to President of the United States Barack Obama urging cooperation between the two countries. ](/news/2010/04/16/president-of-iran-mahmoud-ahmadinejad-writes-a-letter-to-president-of-the-united-states-barack-obama-urging-cooperation-between-the-two-coun.md)
-_Context: Barack Obama, U.S. President, President, Mahmoud Ahmadinejad_
+_Context: Mahmoud Ahmadinejad, U.S. President, President, Barack Obama_

 ##### Severe storm in India
 ### [Victims of the recent severe storm in India angered by slow government response attack officials and raid an aid storage facility. ](/news/2010/04/16/victims-of-the-recent-severe-storm-in-india-angered-by-slow-government-response-attack-officials-and-raid-an-aid-storage-facility.md)